jenkins-infra/backend-commit-history-parser/README.md

 ### Announce RC testing started

 Run `generate-rc-announcement <next_lts_version>` to open mail client with message template.
 Check and amend the content as needed.
 Note the bits needs to be published first.

-### Perform LTS release

-TBD.
-This is something that requires special infra permissions at the moment and is subject to change.